 Henry IV was eventually succeeded on the throne on his death by his son Henry V, who embodied all that a King should be in his brief time as monarch.
 A renowned miscreant in his youth, the young Prince Hal mingled seamlessly with the lowlifes of the demimonde in the various gaming houses, taverns and bordellos of the city, but would subsequently reform completely on the death of his father, becoming a paragon of virtue (in the public eye at least) in his short but successful reign.
 After a famous and rousing victory over the French at the Battle of Agincourt, Henry V would become supreme ruler of both England and France, only for him to die unexpectedly from dysentery at the tender age of 36 years.
 This was indeed ironic given that, at the age of 16, Henry had managed to survive an arrow shot by a rebel soldier that pierced just under his left eye and then penetrated his skull backward to the occiput, a wound that was incurred during the torrid Battle of Shrewsbury.
 In order to remove this embedded arrowhead, special tongs had to be designed, made and carefully inserted nearly six inches into the wound to grip and extract the metal from his cranium.
 It then took a further three weeks to cleanse and close up the hole – and all without the benefit of anaesthesia.
 A miraculous recovery indeed, and one that stood in stark contrast to the rather mundane nature of his demise.

-This untimely death left the heroic King’s infant son, Henry VI, as heir to the throne.
-After ruling through a series of regents throughout his childhood, the younger Henry’s reign was eventually to be fatally compromised by his recurring mental instability, and more particularly by the compulsive womanising he scandalously undertook with the sundry scullery maids, domestics, flower sellers and lowly attendants who were unfortunate enough to cross his path during his reign.
-Even more egregiously, King Henry would come under the undue influence of three thoroughly unscrupulous money lenders (Gramm, Leach and Bliley), who persuaded the degenerate King to make various financial decisions that not only benefitted these usurers mightily, but which would also come to compromise the wealth of the entire kingdom to the gradual impoverishment of almost all of his most lowly subjects in particular, where the most vulnerable were either left homeless or destitute, while the land barons and gentry remained largely untouched or even profited by his financial profligacy.
+This untimely death elevated the heroic King’s infant son, Henry VI, to the throne.
+After ruling through a series of regents throughout his childhood, the younger Henry’s reign was eventually to be fatally compromised by his recurring mental instability, and more particularly by the compulsive womanising he scandalously undertook with the sundry scullery maids, domestics, flower sellers and lowly attendants who were unfortunate enough to cross his path.
+His affair with the Russian courtesan, Baroness Lewinsky, compromised the legitimacy of his crown even further, as it reflected poorly on his judgement and also on his ability to keep his irons in the fire without getting his fingers burnt.
+Even more egregiously perhaps, King Henry would come under the undue influence of three thoroughly unscrupulous money lenders (Gramm, Leach and Bliley), who persuaded the degenerate King to make various financial decisions that not only benefitted these usurers mightily, but which would also come to compromise the wealth of the entire kingdom to the gradual impoverishment of almost all of his most lowly subjects in particular, where the most vulnerable were either left homeless or destitute, while the land barons and gentry remained largely untouched or even profited by his financial profligacy.

 Other notable incidents that characterised Edward’s short but eventful reign included the establishment of Guantanamo castle on the island of Majorca to house the Islamic fighters captured by the crusaders, where they were brought back from Africa and the Middle East for some friendly persuasion in picturesque surroundings, and where they could especially enjoy the various water-sports that were on offer.
 Of course, Edward’s largesse was not merely confined to enemy combatants in far off lands, but also to his subjects who were to benefit from a vastly improved homeland security, where the populace were made to feel much safer indeed from any further attacks through greatly broadening the powers of the local militias who policed the cities and surrounding townships.
 Every conversation between the peasants and among the townsfolk was to be monitored through a network of informants, and every bowel movement and sexual act was from now on to be faithfully recorded for the edification of those public officials whose task it was to scrutinise such important affairs, purely in the public interest of course.
 Such actions ensured that all patriots acted solely in the interest of their sovereign realm, and individual freedoms were thus frowned upon as undermining the protection of the people against the spectre of further possible terrorist attacks.